For SellersIndustry Guide

 Preparing Your Business for Sale: The 12-24 Month Runway

 The most successful exits are typically the result of deliberate, long-term planning.
-Ideally, owners should begin preparing their business for sale 12 to 24 months in advance.
+Owners should ideally begin preparing their business for sale 12 to 24 months in advance.
 This runway allows ample time to address potential weaknesses and enhance value drivers.

 Key preparatory steps include: